ozkangurhan/motokobootcamp2023/day1/Questions.md

 1.How much is the current memory capacity of a canister?
 A: 48 GB (December 2022 update)

-What is the issue with the following code sample? "let" introduces an immutable declaration, need to use "var" instead of "let"
+2.What is the issue with the following code sample?
+A: "let" introduces an immutable declaration, need to use "var" instead of "let"

 actor {
   let counter : Nat = 0;